 • If you would like to drop in on Tuesdays at Norlin E206, no registration is required.
 Registration is required to receive the Zoom link for online consultations on Tuesdays and Thursdays.
 If you are unable to attend our consultation hours and would like to set up a call, email crdds@colorado.edu.

-In Fall 2022, LISA has continued to teach the "Coding in R Workshop Series" in collaboration with CRDDS and Research Computing to improve statistics and data science skills and increase statistical literacy generally.
-The series started in October 2022.
-Recordings of this semester's short courses are linked from our Short Course page.
-A Spring 2023 workshop series is still to be determined.
+In Fall 2023 and Spring 2024, LISA is resuming its partnership with CRDDS and Research Computing to teach the "Coding in R Workshop Series" to improve statistics and data science skills and increase statistical literacy generally.
+The series will resume (maybe it will be renamed) in Fall 2023.
+Recordings of past semester's short courses are linked from our Short Course page.

 Review our policies and request a meeting with a LISA statistical collaborator.